carbonfive/raygun/README.md

 ## Using a Custom Project Template

 The default is to use the project at [carbonfive/raygun-rails](https://github.com/carbonfive/raygun-rails) as a starting point.
-You can use another repo as the project template with the ```-p``` command line option.
+You can use another repo as the project template with the `-p` command line option.

-If you invoke raygun with the ```-p``` option, you can specify your own github repository.
+If you invoke raygun with the `-p` option, you can specify your own github repository.

     $ raygun -p githubid/repo your-project

-or
+Or

     $ raygun -p githubid/repo your-project#new-branch-name

 The repository must:

-* Not have any binary files.
+Not have any binary files.
 Raygun runs a 'sed' command on all files, which will fail on binaries, such as jar files.

 If you are not planning to pull the prototype repository by branch, it must also have a tag.
 Raygun will choose the "greatest" tag and downloads the repository as of that tag.